THE RED AND WHITE BELT

 Though Judo is considered by many as purely a "sport", most enlightened martial artists will accept that throwing a person is one of the most highly skilled and difficult tasks to perform in the martial arts.

 In the early 1900s the striking art "Kara-Te" was created as a general name for a variety of Okinawan (and later Japanese) "Te" combat arts.
 When registering their new Karate art with the government the early Karate Masters borrowed (stole?) aspects of the already established Judo to help gain their much needed official recognition.
-One aspect they borrowed was the use of specific training suits (gi) and the rank/belt system.
+One aspect they borrowed was the use of specific training suits (gi) complete with the rank/belt system.

-The selection of red-and-white colored belts to distinguish the highest ranks may have also been based on a simple cultural preference, according to Meik Skoss, a noted martial arts historian and author of numerous articles about Japanese martial arts.
+The selection of red-and-white coloured belts to distinguish the highest ranks may have also been based on a simple cultural preference, according to Meik Skoss, a noted martial arts historian and author of numerous articles about Japanese martial arts.
 Japanese typically divide groups into red and white sides, based on a pivotal historical event, the Genpei War - a dispute between two rival clans, the Genji and Heike.
 The Genji used white flags to identify their troops on the battlefield, while the Heike used red flags.

 The "kōhaku" obi is often worn for special occasions, but it is not required to be worn at any specific time and the black belt remains the standard obi for all the dan grade ranks.